mtsolekas/dbak/README.md

 # dbak

-dbak is bash script that automatically performs the specified backups in the configuration file, using rsync.
+dbak is bash script that automatically performs the specified backups in the configuration file, using rsync or borg.
 For more information about where this file should be located and how to write it, as well as dbak's available options, see the manpage.